+This is possible using a standard web browser and server, unmodified, on a system that implements our technique.
 This is how it works under the hood.
 As soon as the user's device discovers the other IrDA device, the Discovery Manager puts its IP address in the active list.
 When the user type "any.irda" in the browser, the browser resolves it and the IrDA resolver returns the target IP address.
 Then, the browser establishes a connection to the IP address.
 The Discovery Manager intercepts those IP packets and establishes the IrNET link.
 After that, the IP packets flow over IrDA and the HTTP server on the other device handle the incoming request.